Clasc/github-plus/README.md

 ### Verify Installation

 1. Navigate to any GitHub Pull Request page (e.g., `https://github.com/owner/repo/pull/123`)
-2. Look for the "Hello World" button underneath the comment text field
+2. Look for the "run e2e tests" button underneath the comment text field
+3. Click the button to automatically post a "run e2e" comment on the PR
-3. The extension popup should show "Active on GitHub PR page" when clicked
+4. The extension popup should show "Active on GitHub PR page" when clicked

 ## File Structure